appbaseio/reactivesearch/content/docs/reactivesearch/vue-searchbox/searchcomponent.md

 ## How does it work?

-`SearchComponent` component represents a search component that can be used to bind a UI component with different kinds of search queries (term, range, geo, search).'
-It uses the [SearchComponent](docs/reactivesearch/searchbase/overview/searchcomponent/) class from [SearchBase](docs/reactivesearch/searchbase/overview/QuickStart/) to integrate the UI components with Elasticsearch.
-Some of the use-cases are:
+`SearchComponent` represents a search component that component can be used to bind to different kinds of search UI widgets.
+It uses the [SearchComponent](docs/reactivesearch/searchbase/overview/searchcomponent/) class from [SearchBase](docs/reactivesearch/searchbase/overview/QuickStart/) to bind any UI component to be able to query appbase.io declaratively.
+Some examples of components you can bind this with:

 -   a category filter component,
 -   a search bar component,
 -   a price range component,
 -   a location filter component,
--   a component to render the search results etc.
+-   a component to render the search results.

 ## Props